-24-Hour Hotline: Trained counselors are available to provide support, counseling, information, and referral to victims of domestic violence, sexual assault, and other serious crimes day or night, every day of the year.
+24-Hour Crisis Hotline: Trained advocates are available to provide support, counseling, information, and referral to victims of domestic violence, sexual assault, and other serious crimes day or night, every day of the year.
+That number is, 1-800-850-7948.

 Housing: Qualified staff provide economic empowerment programs to victims of domestic violence, including housing assistance, financial management skill-building, and job readiness resources.